 In many deliveries, the teams choose to compete with each other, which is energizing and fun but which actually sub-optimizes performance results.
 This same dynamic is why “interdepartmental collaboration” remains an oxymoron in many organizations.
 So, one goal of a powerful debriefing and program delivery is to discuss considered alternatives that could lead to improved outcomes.
 This can drive real change.

-If you are interested in learning more, contact me or Solomon for more ideas and information.
-One of us can certainly support your teambuilding and organizational improvement efforts with an effective half-day event,
+If you are interested in learning more, contact me for more ideas and information.
+We can certainly support your teambuilding and organizational improvement efforts with an effective half-day event and note that we are releasing the VIRTUAL version of the exercise to support remote work teams and to better align remote workforces to shared goals and objectives.
+Click on the image below or contact Jeff Simmerman for more information.

 For the FUN of It!